menvs/Developer.Roadmaps/dotnet-developer-roadmap/resources/phase-1/roadmap.md

 - Display all students
 - Search students by name or ID
 - Sort students by GPA or name
-- (Optional) Save/load student data to/from a file

 ### 📚 Concepts Applied